ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_to_tpm.rst

 to the hardware (either real or simulated).

-If no name is specified, the name defaults to "tpm_firmware.bit".
+If no name is specified, the name defaults to "tpm_firmware_9.0.0.bit".

 Ursula's Sequence Diagram
 =========================